Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Qwen3.6-27B: Replication on a Second Architecture

 \subsection{Embedding Distance}

-Fig.~\ref{fig:emb_dist_qwen_combined} replicates the embedding distance validation from \Cref{app:embedding_distance} on Qwen3-32B, using the same metrics (sentence-level F1 for dishonesty, full-response cosine similarity for dismissiveness).
-The embedding similarity to the aligned baseline peaks around layers 42--45 for both threat models.
-The LLM judge identifies the same optimal layers (\Cref{tab:best_operating_points_qwen}).
+Fig.~\ref{fig:emb_dist_qwen_combined} replicates the embedding distance validation from \Cref{app:embedding_distance} on Qwen3.6-27B, using the same metrics (sentence-level F1 for dishonesty, full-response cosine similarity for dismissiveness).
+The embedding similarity to the aligned baseline peaks in the mid-network layers (around layers 30--40) for both threat models, coinciding with the judge-identified optimum (\Cref{tab:best_operating_points_qwen}).
 This confirms that the correspondence between judge-scored trait recovery and geometric representational shift generalizes across architectures.